Beware of High Mutual Fund Expenses

 0

-When the average investor buys $10,000 of Class A shares in a load mutual fund, how much of that money actually gets invested in the market?
+When the average investor buys $10,000 of Class A shares in a load mutual fund, how much of that money actually goes into the market?

 If you thought it would be $10,000, you are not even close.

-The way load mutual funds operate, by the time the average investor puts down $10,000 and leaves the investment adviser’s office, only $9,450 will be invested in the market.
+By the time the average investor puts down $10,000 and leaves the investment adviser’s office, the way load mutual funds operate will mean only $9,450 will be invested in the market.
 The other $550 gets eaten up by sales charges, which go to the selling broker-dealer and the fund distributor.
 In addition, another $50 typically is paid as an underwriting commission to the fund distributor.

 That’s just for starters.
 Every year, the shareholder pays about 25 basis points (bps), or one-quarter of 1%, in 12b-1 fees, a management fee of about 90 bps, plus a $20 administrative fee to the fund distributor.

-Many mutual funds are so laden with fees that the U.S. Department of Labor has identified 17 distinct fees which can be charged to shareholders.
-While some costs are well-known (administrative fees, for example), there are also hidden costs, such as trading expenses, which add up to 50% to shareholders’ costs.
-Finance professor Burton Malkiel estimates that over time, fees of just 3% can devour up to 50% of an investor’s investment returns.
+Many mutual funds are so laden with fees that the U.S. Department of Labor has identified 17 fees that can be charged to shareholders.
+While some costs are well-known (administrative fees, for example), there are hidden costs, such as trading expenses, which add up to 50% to shareholders’ costs.
+Finance professor Burton Malkiel estimates that fees of just 3% over time can devour up to 50% of an investor’s investment returns.

 Key Things to Remember

-The key thing for shareholders to remember is that the 12b-1 fees are charged annually to shareholders by the fund distributor to primary pay for the mutual fund company’s sales and marketing efforts.
+The critical thing for shareholders to remember is that the 12b-1 fees are charged annually to shareholders by the fund distributor to primarily pay for the mutual fund company’s sales and marketing efforts.

-The original stated goal of 12b-1 fees, which was presented to regulators in the mid-1970s, was to increase the level of shareholder communications and boost fund assets which, in turn, would lower fund expenses.
+The original stated goal of 12b-1 fees, presented to regulators in the mid-1970s, was to increase shareholder communications and boost fund assets, which, in turn, would lower fund expenses.
 That was the idealized version.

-But today, most fund companies, especially load companies, charge the 12b-1 fees to subsidize sales and marketing efforts, yet they rarely reduce shareholder expenses.
+But today, most fund companies, especially load companies, charge the 12b-1 fees to subsidize sales and marketing efforts yet rarely reduce shareholder expenses.

 As fund returns become more volatile and erratic, one of the few things investors can control is costs.
 You have to choose funds with low expenses.

-ETFs have become more popular than mutual funds because they have more specific focuses, but also because they have very low costs.
-Invetsment professionals do not recommend them because they do not pay revenue sharing to advisors.
+ETFs have become more popular than mutual funds because they have more specific focuses and very low costs.
+Investment professionals do not recommend them because ETFs do not pay revenue sharing to advisors.
 Despite this, ETFs have become the instrument of choice for more knowledgeable investors who want to build their own portfolios.

 Previous articleDiscover the Connection Between Money, Power and Politics